MelissaAutumn/m-mod-player/README.md

 Right now we just read off of a json file.
 It's not great, but it does the job for now.

 To generate this db file, put your module files in `public/data/modules` (they can have sub-folders!), and run the index_modules script from the project root.
 (So `node scripts/index_modules.js`.)

+## License

+Project code that was written by me is subject to the license listed in `/LICENSE`.
+Additional third party library licenses can be found under the `/license/` folder.